slovely/ghpages/_posts/archived/2014-11-07-typelite-has-gone-v1.0.markdown

 From the [website](http://type.litesolutions.net/):

-> *“TypeLITE is a utility that
+> TypeLITE is a utility that
 > generates [TypeScript](http://www.typescriptlang.org/) definitions
 > from .NET classes.
 It supports all major features of the current
-> TypeScript specification, including modules and inheritance.”
+> TypeScript specification, including modules and inheritance.

 I am happy to say I was able to add support for a [reasonable support of generics](https://bitbucket.org/LukasKabrt/typelite/issue/47/handling-of-generic-classes)